• Skip to main content

 Finally, I prefer using really wide hog casings instead of beef middles, as is customary in Italy.
 Why?
 They’re easier to cure, and are still plenty wide enough to get a nice slice.

-I get my wide hog casings, starter culture and Instacure all online from The Sausage Maker.
-Links to the individual products are below.
+I get my wide hog casings, starter culture and Instacure all online from Butcher and Packer

 basic salami recipe